gelform/scheduled-tweets/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

 Schedule tweets to tweet to your Twitter account.
 Add tweets to a calendar.
 Plan a Twitter campaign.
+Host your own Buffer app.

 == Description ==